swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 JavaScript language you prefer.

-But before we do any of that let's first address something that appeared with surprising frequency yesterday - *"Why not use existing data format X instead?"*.
+But before we do any of that let's first address something that appeared with surprising frequency folowing the announcement - *"Why not use existing data format X instead?"*.
 This kept getting asked even though the third sentence of the announcement post read: